Chanseok/crawlMatterCertis/src/ui/hooks/README.md

       )}
     </div>
   );
-}
+});
 ```

 ## Migration Guide

-### Converting from Direct Store Access
+### Converting from Legacy Nanostores

-If your component currently uses the `useStore` hook to access the domain stores directly, follow these steps to migrate to the new hooks:
+If your component currently used the legacy nanostores implementation, follow these steps to migrate to the new MobX hooks:

 #### Before: